ahmeddifg/gorestappAPI/README.md

 Hello,

-Application Create using ideaj premium
+Application Create using idea premium,

-- you add the project and run. or you you can run it using maven
-- I provided the postman collection for all APIs.

-API usage:

-First you need to execute this http://localhost:8881/auth/login to get access token.
- ==> passing email and the user id as header parameter

--Now you can use see the posts using the token only ==> pass a token header param

--users API applied information hiding
+Run instructions:

+1- clone the project into local machine

+2- open project root directory and locate docker-compose.yaml file

+3- execute:  docker-compose up

+4- run the project as spring boot project.

+5- open postman and start the flow

+    - Register account: 'please use an email already exists at gorest'

+    - login with email and password

+    - send a new Post.

+    - review my posts

+    - review comments.